-(1) A company is exempt from the requirement to prepare group accounts if it is itself a subsidiary undertaking and its parent undertaking is not established under the law of an EEA State [any part of the United Kingdom], in the following cases—
+(1) A company is exempt from the requirement to prepare group accounts if it is itself a subsidiary undertaking and its parent undertaking is not established under the law of [any part of the United Kingdom], in the following cases—

 (a) where the company is a wholly-owned subsidiary of that parent undertaking;